 What are the living arrangements like for your patients?

-- We currently have four properties.
+- We currently have three properties.
 Our properties are located close to our main office, educational facilities, and local attractions.
 Each home is located in a residential community and can not be distinguished from other single family homes.
 Our desire is to provide a safe environment that our patients can call home while staying with us.
 Each home is furnished and maintained by ministry volunteers.
 Patients can relax and reflect while spending time in the home, knowing that they are safe and monitored.
 Each home is supervised by a residential manager, searched periodically throughout each week, and kept under careful watch by our ministry staff and volunteers.

 Do you accept insurance?

 What does a day consist of at Loaves and Fishes?

 - Residents start their day with daily devotions.
 Each day consists of various types of group and individual counseling, classes, and work at our thrift shops.
 Often times, community volunteers conduct bible studies in the evenings.
 We also provide recreational activities when appropriate.

 - We charge $600 for the first month, and $500 for each month thereafter.
 The extra $100 covers any unexpected expenses.